 Hellsing Ultimate is a series of 10 OVAs released between 2006 and 2012.
 The series is the second animated adaptation of the Hellsing manga by Kouta Hirano, and it follows the source material more than the 2001 television series.
 The story focuses on a secret order, the Hellsing Organization, that battles vampires and various other supernatural threats.
 Among Hellsing’s warriors is Alucard, a supremely powerful vampire with a sinister side and a dark past.
 Hellsing has great over-the-top action and a ton of fun connections to vampire lore that will be familiar to anyone who has ever seen a Dracula movie.

 The Corpse Party franchise began as a rather small adventure game released on PC in 1996.
 The game was revived about a decade later, and the franchise has since grown to include multiple games, manga, anime, and live-action movies.
 Corpse Party: Tortured Souls (2013) is a series of four OVAs based on the game series.
 The story is about a group of high school friends who are mysteriously transported to the old and decaying Heavenly Host Elementary School.
 The students try to find a way back home before they are all brutally murdered by the vengeful spirits that reside in the school.
 Corpse Party: Tortured Souls is exceedingly violent and gory, especially for a modern, mainstream anime.

-Some Great Horror Anime Television Series
+Great Horror Anime TV Shows